niclaszll/spotify-listening-party/README.md

 ## Deployment

-Each push to the Bitbucket repository used triggers a bitbucket-pipelines.yml defined pipeline that automatically builds the Docker images and then pushes them to a public AWS ECR repository.
+Each push to the Bitbucket repository triggers a pipeline (defined in `bitbucket-pipelines.yml`) that automatically builds the Docker images and then pushes them to a public AWS ECR repository.
 In the production application, the necessary images can then simply be pulled and launched from there.

-For a simple deployment, the docker-compose.prod.yml is still used for this purpose so far, which also contains Traeffic as a reverse proxy to run both application parts on port 80.
+For a simple deployment, the docker-compose.prod.yml is still used for this purpose so far, which also contains `Traeffic` as a reverse proxy to run both application parts on port 80.
 In addition, an SSL certificate for the use of https is issued with the help of Traeffic and LetsEncrypt.

 ## Further Development